Ford is working with 3M and GE to make respirators and ventilators

 Healthcare workers around the country have expressed concern about difficulties in attaining enough critical supplies, such as masks, gloves and ventilators, to deal with the influx of patients suffering from the highly contagious virus.

-Ford said it is exploring the possibility of producing the device at one of its Michigan factories.
+Ford said it is exploring the possibility of producing the devices at one of its Michigan factories.
 3M will also make the respirators at its own factory, Ford said.

 Ford also announced that it's working with GE Healthcare to increase production of ventilators, sophisticated air pumps needed by some critically ill coronavirus patients.
 It is not clear exactly how Ford will help GE to make more ventilators.